macropodhq/welcome-to-macropod/mcss.md

 # `.mcss`

-`mcss` is Macropods stylesheet extension.
+`mcss` is Macropod's stylesheet extension.
 It stands for `modular-cascading-style-sheet`; where locally scoped modules are enabled by default - with some cool other features.
 The main driving force behind `mcss` is [css-modules](https://github.com/css-modules/css-modules).

 Take a read of `css-modules` to understand how standard modularity works.
 We've enabled [local scoping](https://github.com/webpack/css-loader#local-scope) through `css-loader`, so none of our classes will bleed.